graninas/Functional-Design-and-Architecture/README.md

 ### The Hydra project

 The [Hydra](https://github.com/graninas/Hydra) project is the second project created for the book.
-It's a framework similar to the Node framework for building multithreaded and concurrent applications in Haskell using the approaches and patterns from the book.
-It's interesting that the project has three different engines: Final Tagless, Free Monad, and Church Encoded Free Monad, - and you can see the differences between these approaches by checking the different implementations of the same application.
+It's an application framework for building multithreaded and concurrent applications in Haskell using the approaches and patterns from the book.
+The project has three different engines: Final Tagless, Free Monad, and Church Encoded Free Monad, - and you can see the differences between these approaches by checking the different implementations of the same application.

 # Real-world applications of the ideas from the book